National Science Bee

 Option A: National Qualifying Exam

-For the Varsity and Junior Varsity Divisions, many students qualify for the National Championships through the National Qualifying Exam.
+For the Varsity and Junior Varsity Divisions, students can compete in the Qualifying Stage through the National Qualifying Exam.
 The National Qualifying Exam is a 50 question multiple choice exam.
-All questions have 4 possible answer choices.
+For the Varsity and Junior Varsity Qualifying Exams, all questions have 4 possible answer choices.
 The National Qualifying Exams are scored on the basis of 2 points for a correct answer, 0 for a question left unanswered, and -1 point for an incorrect answer.
 This scoring system rewards partial knowledge but not random lucky guesses.
 Students who have no clue about a particular question should thus leave it unanswered, but if they can narrow down the answer choices, they should likely then take their best guess even if they are not 100% sure.

 If taking the Exam online or at an in-person tournament, students typically have a 20 minute time limit.
-When taking the exam at an in-person tournament, students may also take the National Qualifying Exams for the National Geography Bee / US Geography Championships, National Political Science Bee, and US History Bee.
+When taking the exam at an in-person tournament, students may also take the National Qualifying Exams for the National Geography Bee / US Geography Bee / US Geography Championships (the same exam is used to qualify students for all 3 of these events), National Biology Bee, National Humanities Bee, National Political Science Bee, and/or US History Bee.
 If a student takes just one exam, they have 20 minutes.
-If a student takes two exams, they have 40 minutes, but if they take three or four exams, they still only have 40 minutes (as time is typically limited during the lunch break of a tournament).
+If a student takes two exams, they have 40 minutes, but if they take 3-5 exams (it is not permitted to do all 6), they still only have 40 minutes (as time is typically limited during the lunch break of a tournament).

 • 1